OUR CSR PHILOSOPHY

 Arts and Culture

-Malaysia is rich in its cultural diversity, and we are proud to have been able to contribute significantly towards the preservation and promotion of our local Arts and Culture heritage for the benefit of all Malaysians by supporting events such as Festival Kesenian Rakyat Malaysia, The Sun's Walk to Support Batik and the Kuching Festival, as well as artistic performances such as the Princess Wen Cheng – The Musical, Return of Shaolin Kungfu, Prince Siddharta – The musical and more modern renditions like Chicago, The King and I, Puteri Gunung Ledang – The Musical, P.Ramlee – The Musical and Cuci – The Musical, Always in Wonderlands?
-Musical, Lat Kampung Boy – The Musical, Wizard of Oz and Cabaret.
+Malaysia is rich in its cultural diversity, and we are proud to have been able to contribute significantly towards the preservation and promotion of our local Arts and Culture heritage for the benefit of all Malaysians by supporting events such as Festival Kesenian Rakyat Malaysia, The Sun’s Walk to Support Batik and the Kuching Festival, as well as artistic performances such as the Princess Wen Cheng – The Musical, Return of Shaolin Kungfu, Prince Siddharta – The Musical and more modern renditions like Chicago, The King and I, Puteri Gunung Ledang – The Musical, P.Ramlee – The Musical and Cuci – The Musical, Always in Wonderlands – The Musical, Lat Kampung Boy – The Musical, Wizard of Oz, Cabaret, The Unexpected Guest, Merrily We Roll Along – The Musical, The Producers – The Musical, SuperMokh – The Musical, Krishna, Love – Reinvented and SuperMokh The Restaging.

 Berjaya supports sports in several ways which include providing financial aid as well as sponsoring awards to recognize those who excel in sports.
 In the spirit of health living, we inculcate sporting activities in many company events as well as organize charity sporting events to raise funds for community causes.